-- · The one published by the Company-AAG at the stockholder's meeting - Automatic Data Processing Proxy Services ("ADP"); recently purchased by Broadridge Financial Solutions, Inc. referred to as ("Broadridge") - The CHALLENGER's
+- · The one published by the Company-AAG at the stockholder's meeting - Automatic Data Processing Proxy Services ("ADP") - The CHALLENGER's

 From the Company-AAG's, May 1, 2007 Definitive Proxy Statement, page 4:

 At the record date, 1,429,690 shares were held in trust for Alaska Air Group 401(k) plan participants.
 The trustees, Vanguard and Fidelity, sent a proxy statement, an annual report and a voting instruction form to each participant who held shares through the Company's 401(k) plans at the record date.
 The trustee will vote only those shares for which instructions are received from participants.
 If a participant does not indicate a preference as to a matter, including the election of directors, then the trustee will not vote the shares on such matters.